Pragma-Project/.github/README.md

 ## Status

 Early stage.
 Metal is furthest along — the FSP parameter catalog is live, the optimization framework is being built.
 The language and OS are in design.
-We're building in public because the firmware community has always worked that way, and because the people most likely to help are the ones who already live in this space.
+We're building in public because the firmware community has always worked that way, and the people most likely to help are the ones already live in this space.

 If you work on coreboot, Dasharo, LinuxBoot, or open server firmware, we'd love to hear from you.